 Given these circumstances, it will be advisable to remove the distinction as it now, also because it has no added value.

 VI.
-Different types of procedures related to minor cases / small claims
+Different types of procedures related to minor cases / small claims a.
+Payment order

 Looking at this subject from procedural point of view, in increasing complicatedness, the following enumeration can be made: